Ground state degeneracy of non-Abelian topological phases from coupled wires: Introduction

-Second, the calculation of the ground-state degeneracy of the $su(2)^{\,}_{2}$ topological phase in 2D constructed in Sec.\ \ref{sec: Warm-up: Non-Abelian topological order in two dimensions} serves to clarify precisely what is meant by a ``non-Abelian'' topological phase in the context of this paper.
-(Moreover, such a calculation was not presented in previous coupled-wire constructions of similar topological phases, see e.g., Refs.\ \cite{Teo14} and \cite{Huang16a}.)
-In particular, we will show that the algebra of the nonlocal string operators mentioned previously suggests the algebra of Wilson loops in a $\mathbb{Z}^{\,}_{2}$ gauge theory.
+In particular, in Sec.~\ref{subsec: String operators and topological degeneracy} we show that the algebra of these string operators suggests the algebra of Wilson loops in a $\mathbb{Z}^{\,}_{2}$ gauge theory.
 Namely, there are four nonlocal string operators that break into two sets of anticommuting operators.
 Naive intuition derived from Abelian gauge theory then suggests that the ground-state degeneracy on the torus should be fourfold.
 However, one finds that one of these four putative ground states cannot reside in the ground-state manifold.
-The reason for this has deep connections to the non-Abelian algebra of primary operators in the CFT~\cite{Moore1989}, and has come up before in less microscopic studies of related topological phases~\cite{Oshikawa07}.
+The reason for this has deep connections to the non-Abelian algebra of primary operators in the CFT~\cite{Moore89a}, and has come up before in less microscopic studies of related topological phases~\cite{Oshikawa07}.
 In this way, we conclude that the topological degeneracy of the $su(2)^{\,}_{2}$ topological phase in 2D is three, rather than four.
-This exclusion of states from the ground-state manifold based on non-Abelian operator algebras is at the heart of what distinguishes non-Abelian topological phases from Abelian ones, and appears again with a vengeance in the (3+1)-dimensional case.
+This exclusion of states from the ground-state manifold based on non-Abelian operator algebras is at the heart of what distinguishes non-Abelian topological phases from Abelian ones and serves as a useful operational criterion indicating when a topological phase constructed from coupled wires is non-Abelian.
+We expect that the techniques of Sec.~\ref{subsec: String operators and topological degeneracy} can be extended to the other $su(2)^{\,}_{k}$ phases defined in in Sec.~\ref{subsec: Definition of the class of models 2D} and used to show that these phases possess a topological degeneracy on the torus of $k+1$, in agreement with the value obtained within non-Abelian Chern Simons theory~\cite{Witten89,Cabra00}.

-In Sec.~\ref{sec: Non-Abelian topological order in three dimensions}, we attempt a naive generalization of the results of Sec.~\ref{sec: Warm-up: Non-Abelian topological order in two dimensions} to (3+1)-dimensional spacetime.
-The starting point for the 3D wire construction is a two-dimensional array of parallel interacting quantum wires that realize $su(2)^{\,}_{k}$ CFTs at low energies (see Fig.~\ref{fig: general wire setup}).
-We then couple the $su(2)^{\,}_{k}$ CFTs in neighboring wires with current-current interactions, exactly as in Sec.~\ref{sec: Warm-up: Non-Abelian topological order in two dimensions}.
-When these current-current interactions open a gap in the array of wires, the result is a quantum phase of matter that supports \textit{weak} topological order, being simply a stack of many copies of the 2D phases considered in Sec.~\ref{sec: Warm-up: Non-Abelian topological order in two dimensions}.
-The $su(2)^{\,}_{2}$ case features an extensive ground-state degeneracy that is inherited directly from its 2D precursor.